 The village of Lockland, Ohio, contains a historically Black section called Greenwood.
-In Greenwood, at 632-634 Maple Street, there is a fine, two-story brick building, which today is used for apartments.
-On the face of this building, near the top, a stone plaque is set into the brickwork.
-The plaque gives the date of construction – 1887 – plus the letters G.U.O.O.F., standing for “Grand United Order of Odd Fellows,” an African American fraternal organization.
+On Maple Street there is a fine, two-story brick building, today used for apartments.
+Near the top, a stone plaque is set into the brickwork.
+It gives the date of construction – 1887 – plus the letters G.U.O.O.F.

-The Grand United Order of Odd Fellows in America is a national organization, founded in 1843 to serve African Americans, who were discriminated against by many fraternal groups including the Independent Order of Odd Fellows (I.O.O.F.).
+The abbreviation stands for Grand United Order of Odd Fellows, a fraternal organization founded in 1843 to serve African Americans, who were discriminated against by many similar groups, including the Independent Order of Odd Fellows (I.O.O.F.).
 By 1875, the G.U.O.O.F. had a lodge in Cincinnati (Messiah Lodge #1641).
 Other lodges in this area followed.
 The G.U.O.O.F. also had a women’s auxiliary, called the Household of Ruth.

 Lockland Lodge #1710, G.U.O.O.F., held its first public installation of officers in April 1887.
 The lodge did not yet own their own building – they rented the upstairs of a building on Maple Street, above Fred Steiger’s meat market.
 In May 1887, however, this building was destroyed by fire.
 A local paper reported that “The property of the G.U.O.O.F. was entirely lost.”
 The building next door, containing August Hartmann’s cigar store, was also destroyed.